San Jose Mayor Quits FCC Advisory Committee, Says It is Dealing ISPs a 'Very Favorable Hand' - Slashdot

 None of which just go where they want to on their own.
 We do that because the city can control exactly where pipes and roads go.
 You can't do that with wireless.

-Quitting to Advance the Cause (Score:3, Insightful)
+Quitting to Advance the Cause (Score:4, Insightful)

 I've never understood this move.
 So he gets his 15 minutes of "fame" and then is quickly forgotten.
 Meanwhile, the board/committee now has one less voice to advance the cause he represented.
 How is this effective?